agl-alexglopez/ccc/CONTRIBUTING.md

 }
 ```

 Now, I am able to run the `dsan` and `rsan` sanitizer builds.
-Those configurations are hidden by default because `-fanalyzer` and sanitizer flags can be highly dependent on compilers, so it is best to get them set up based on one's own environment.
+There is a default sanitizer preset that is provided but setting up a custom preset with the most recent GCC compiler, preferably 14+, provides the most robust `-fanalyzer` and sanitizer diagnostics.
+GCC has been improving these diagnostic tools rapidly since version 14.

 ## Workflow